jsa/blogy/gae-saucelabs.md

 > [Wow.
 Epic.
 First @netcycler “self-test” passed by driving @saucelabs *directly* from @app_engine. -- next step: genetic self-evolution.](http://twitter.com/turbofunctor/status/22915523028)

-Intro/spoiler
+Intro
 --
 You can very easily make you GAE application run Selenium tests on itself with [Saucelabs](http://saucelabs.com/).
 It's actually trivial, so you could as well go for a pony ride or something than continue reading.

 Anyways.
 This is all still very early, but I think this direction may lead to something funky.
 (Please note that I came up with this thing just in the last few hours.)
+This is just a quick writeup basically letting people know of this kind a possibility, but I'll write about the implications later when we have more experience.
+Basic promise is parallel testing fully in the cloud.

 > [HOLY F'N COW!
 RT @turbofunctor …](http://twitter.com/hugs/status/22922750764)